moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ### What is Analytics Engineering?

 Analytics Engineering is a relatively new function in the MoJ (as of November 2024).
 We sit in Data Modelling and Engineering Team (DMET), we are the 'Data Modelling' part!
 The title, [Analytics Engineer](https://www.getdbt.com/what-is-analytics-engineering) comes from the fact that we sit between Data Engineers on one side, who load the data onto our data warehouse; and Data Analysts (and other data users), who use the data on the other.
 There is a growing need for clean, standardised data that is consistent across the business and easy to use for any downstream users.
-That is where the Analytics Engineering function comes in, we aim to provide that data so that Analysts and Modellers (the predicting ones) don't have to self-service.
+That is where the Analytics Engineering function comes in.
+We aim to provide consistent, reusable data models conformed to common standards so that:
+- Analysts and Modellers (the predicting ones) don't have to self-service and can focus on their analytical work.
+- Analysts working in different parts of the organisation have consistent experiences when using data models
+- Apparent discrepancies among numbers reported between different analytical teams is minimised

 Some links: